IM3S/LDAR_Sim/LDAR-Sim_inputs.md

  - The document you are now reading will *always* be associated with a specific version or branch of LDAR-Sim.
 Multiple versions of this document therefore exist, as multiple versions and subversions of LDAR-Sim exist.
  - **If you are submitting a pull request to the public LDAR-Sim repo**, please update this documentation alongside modification to code.
 Your pull request will not be approved without updating this document with relevant changes to inputs and their implications.
  - Within each category, please maintain alphabetic ordering on contents.
+ - All new parameters require an update to input parameter mapper to ensure that your new parameter(s) map properly.
  - For more information on LDAR-Sim, including code, instructions, and additional resources, please visit the Github page by [clicking this link](https://github.com/tarcadius/LDAR_Sim).
  - If you find any errors or inaccuracies in this documentation, please contact the document custodian (email included above).